Learn how you can add to your strategic recruitment plan to survive “The Great Resignation.”

 About 30 new employees have been hired since Feedonomics partnered with Percent Pledge in early 2021.

 Recruiting is largely an exercise in storytelling and including your "social impact story" into your recruiting pitch can be quite effective.
-Learn how you can market your social impact program.
+Learn how to market your social impact program for incoming talent.

 Don’t just take it from us; the data is clear that social impact is a key determining element for today’s Millennial + GenZ talent.